davidgolub/SimpleQA/README.md

 To run the evaluation script first build the container:
 # Building the container
-docker build -t simpleqa .
+docker build -t davidgolub:simpleqa .

 docker run -it simpleqa /bin/bash